We rounded up the best dark chocolate bars to snack on when you’re trying to be healthy but still want a treat.

 Still, to some, dark chocolate feels like a runner-up to whatever they really want for dessert.
 The higher cocoa and cocoa butter concentrates in dark chocolate can make it taste somewhat bitter compared to a Hershey’s.
 And choosing a bar of dark chocolate these days can feel almost as overwhelming as picking out the right bottle of pinot noir.
 After all, there’s the origin of the chocolate to consider, as well as the reputation of the manufacturer.

 Related Reading: How to Host a Spa Lunch to Kick Off a Healthy New Year

 But trust us when we say this is the year to go to the dark side, especially if you’re trying to do a low carb diet (see above-mentioned cinnamon roll binge).
 We are living in the golden age of the healthy-ish chocolate bar.
 Below, our guide to the best bites.

 Paleo, vegan, and organic, Hu prides itself on short ingredient lists and fair-trade cocoa.
 Hu uses coconut sugar as a sweetener, which has a lower glycemic index than traditional sugar.
 In addition, unlike regular sugar, coconut sugar contains nutrients like zinc, calcium, and potassium.
 Pretty sweet!
 (See what we did there?)
 That said, this particular four-pack of bars marries sea salt with the sweet dark chocolate.Buy Now

-Header image courtesy of Mouth.com.
+Header image courtesy of Hu/Amazon